Beijing Queer Film Festival: History

-Beijing Queer Film Festival was founded in 2001 by Chinese film director Cui Zi’en, who personally identifies as gay.
+Beijing Queer Film Festival was founded in 2001 by Chinese film director Cui Zi’en.
 During the Festival's early years, screenings were often cancelled at short notice by the security police, and films were moved from cinemas and universities to bars and private homes.
 Publicity was largely by word-of-mouth and the organizers were notified that they may be arrested.
 The Festival was closed by the police in 2001 and 2005, and the Festival's main venues were changed or cancelled.

 The second edition, in 2002, relocated its screenings from Beijing University to the-then semi-'underground' 798 arts district, (in Dashanzi, north east of Beijing city centre), which is described as "China's version of New York's SoHo".
 In 2011, the Festival was again ordered shut down by government officials.

 In 2013, the Festival proceeded without interruption.
 Organizers did no public advertising for the event, and many screening venues were announced at the last minute.
 Several more publicized screenings were held at the French and Dutch embassies, and the American Center, out of reach of the local authorities.
 In that year, 28 films from nine countries were screened, including Chinese-language titles from mainland China, Hong Kong, Macau and Taiwan.
 The Festival also hosted a debate on the topic of film censorship in China.